-An advanced degree, such as a master’s in public health, can equip individuals pursuing a career in this field with the tools to address the public health challenges of today and those of the future.
+An advanced degree, such as a Master of Public Health (MPH), can equip individuals pursuing a career in this field with the tools to address the public health challenges of today and those of the future.

 What Does a Public Health Analyst Do?